A smiling blonde woman with big glasses, wearing a light blue top with white patterns, posing against a blue background.

 I believe in creating a warm, open, and nonjudgmental space where healing is supported by a holistic, trauma-informed approach.
 My goal is to help clients build the tools they need to cope with life’s stressors in a compassionate, culturally sensitive environment.
 My style draws from a range of therapies—play therapy and expressive arts for children, and mindfulness, movement, and art for adults.
 I incorporate nature-based therapy and a mind-body approach to foster healing and coping for clients of all ages.

-Outside of owning Coastal, you’ll probably find me at the beach with my family and Boston Terrier, Giuseppe—who thinks chasing seagulls is a full-time job! ◡̈ I grew up as a ballerina, which deeply shaped my love for movement and creative expression.
-Now, I’m a proud Swiftie and absolutely love teaching creative movement and ballet to children of all ages!
+Outside of owning Coastal, you’ll probably find me at the beach with my family and our Boston Terrier, Giuseppe—who’s convinced that chasing seagulls is his full-time job! ◡̈ I grew up as a ballerina, which deeply shaped my lifelong love of movement and creative expression.
+I’m a proud Swiftie who absolutely loves teaching creative movement and ballet to children of all ages.
+I’m also an avid reader of romance novels and have a soft spot for mermaids and all things pink!

 I’m excited to get to know you and your family, and I’m honored that you’re considering Coastal Counseling Associates for your family’s mental health care.
 Thank you from the bottom of my heart.